delta3d/delta3d/delta3d/readme.txt

 quickly as possible.
 If you only wish run pre-built applications and have already used the Win32 installer, you are ready to rock.

-Go ahead and try out the examples found in the examples/ directory by double-clicking on the .exe files inside the Release folders.
+Go ahead and try out the examples by running the executables found in the bin folder (Win32) or examples/test* (Linux).

 There are also several useful utitilies found in the utilities/ folder.
 See the readme.txt in that folder for more details.